This is one of the most painful and controversial issues facing the Church of Jesus Christ.

 This beautiful and soul-wrenching video from the church’s YouTube channel captures the challenge of a young woman striving to maintain her faith as a gay member of the church.

-And finally, this conversation between Tom, Patrick Mason, and Faith Matters founder Bill Turnbull sheds light on and explores the issues behind the Church’s November 2015 policy and its 2019 reversal.
+Next, This conversation between Tom, Patrick Mason, and Faith Matters founder Bill Turnbull sheds light on and explores the issues behind the Church’s November 2015 policy and its 2019 reversal.